Sam Newman: Media career

 Newman joined radio station 3AW as a football commentator in 1981 and continued with the station until the end of the 1999 season.
 He also appeared on World of Sport on Channel 7 for seven years from 1981 to 1987 and had a column in The Sun News-Pictorial newspaper during the late 1980s.

 Newman joined the Nine Network in 1989, appearing on a sports segment on In Melbourne Today with Ernie Sigley and Denise Drysdale.
 In 1992 he was a reporter on Melbourne Extra, a short-lived local current affairs show.
 He was a panel member of The Sunday Footy Show from 1993 to 1998.

-Newman was on The Footy Show (AFL) from when it first aired in 1994 until 2018 on the Nine Network.
+Newman was on The Footy Show (the Melbourne-based version covering the AFL) on the Nine Network from when it first aired in 1994 until 2018.
 He also appeared on the Sunday sports show Any Given Sunday in 2005, and co-hosted the short lived Sam and The Fatman with Paul Vautin.
-On the radio station Triple M, Newman previewed Friday night and Saturday afternoon matches.
+On the radio station Triple M Melbourne, Newman previewed Friday night and Saturday afternoon matches.
 He formerly provided special comments during AFL games on Triple M, as well as 3AW.
-From April 2010, he was part of the Melbourne Talk Radio line-up, providing opinion and participating in talkback between 9.00 am and 9.30 am, during the Steve Price breakfast program.
-Newman quit the station in January 2012, after the breakfast producer censored Newman's profanity.
+From April 2010, he was part of the Melbourne Talk Radio line-up, providing opinion and participating in talkback between 9.00 am and 9.30 am, during the Steve Price breakfast programme.
+Newman quit the station in January 2012, after the programme's producer censored Newman's profanity.

 In February 2018, he started a podcast with former Herald Sun chief football writer Mike Sheahan and former St Kilda coach Grant Thomas, entitled Sam, Mike and Thomo.
 The podcast aired once weekly and covered all trending topics, with some AFL commentary.
-In March 2019 it was announced by Newman on social media that the podcast would be discontinued as he was perceived to make fun of transgender people on a prior episode of the podcast.
+In March 2019 it was announced by Newman on social media that the podcast would be discontinued, as he was perceived to make fun of transgender people on a prior episode of the podcast.
 However, in August he revived the podcast, starring Sheahan and former VFL footballer Don Scott, entitled Sam, Mike & Don, You Cannot Be Serious.
-It aired with this name until June 2020, when Sheahan quit for a second time due to the fallout of comments made by Scott about former AFL footballer Nicky Winmar.
+It aired with this name until June 2020, when Sheahan quit for a second time due to the fallout from comments made by Scott about former AFL footballer Nicky Winmar.
 It was then renamed to You Cannot Be Serious.

-In December 2018, Eddie McGuire announced that Newman had signed a new multi-year deal with Nine; however, The Footy Show, of which Newman had been a part of with McGuire since the show started in March 1994, was replaced by a football show in a new format in 2019.
+In December 2018, Eddie McGuire announced that Newman had signed a new multi-year deal with Nine; however, The Footy Show, on which Newman had been appearing with McGuire since the show started in March 1994, was replaced by a football show in a new format in 2019.
 Newman and McGuire were meant to host four Footy Show "specials" in 2019, but upon it being announced in May 2019 that The Footy Show would no longer be aired, this was cancelled.

 In June 2020, Newman announced that he would no longer appear on the Nine Network.

 In March 2023, Sam Newman announced on the You Cannot Be Serious podcast with Don Scott that their podcast had reached 10 million downloads on Podbean.